-5.3.2.2.4 Network Slice Optimization Subscription Deletion
+5.5.2.2.4 Network Slice Optimization Subscription Deletion

-Figure 5.3.2.2.4-1 depicts a scenario where a service consumer (e.g. VAL Server) sends a request to the NSCE Server to delete an existing Network Slice Optimization Subscription (as defined in clause 9.5 of 3GPP°TS°23.435°[14]).
+Figure 5.5.2.2.4-1 depicts a scenario where a service consumer sends a request to the NSCE Server to delete an existing Network Slice Optimization Subscription (as defined in clause 9.5 of 3GPP°TS°23.435°[14]).

 Figure 5.3.2.2.4-1: Procedure for Network Slice Optimization Subscription Deletion

-1. In order to request the deletion of an existing network slice optimization subscription, the service consumer (e.g. VAL Server) shall send an HTTP DELETE request to the NSCE Server targeting the corresponding "Individual Network Slice Optimization Subscriptions" resource.
+1. In order to request the deletion of an existing network slice optimization subscription, the service consumer shall send an HTTP DELETE request to the NSCE Server targeting the corresponding "Individual Network Slice Optimization Subscription" resource.

 2a.
 Upon success, the NSCE Server shall respond with an HTTP "204 No Content" status code.